 Directions from the North on Interstate 95: Take the Interstate 295 West-Charlottesville exit.
 Travel approximately 8.5 miles on Interstate 295 West towards Charlottesville.
 Take the Nuckols Road-South Exit.
-Travel approximately 1.0 mile to the first stop light, which is located at the corner of Cox and Nuckols Road.
+Travel approximately 1.0 mile to the first stop light at the corner of Cox and Nuckols Road.
 Turn right on Cox Road.
-Travel approximately 1.5 miles and turn right at the AmeriSuites Hotel entrance.
+Travel approximately 1.5 miles.
+Turn right at third stop light at Broad Street.
+Travel approximately 0.5 miles.
+Turn right at Dominion Boulevard.
+Travel approximately 0.5 miles.
+Turn right at The Place entrance.